CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 Picture: Jameson Fink (Creative Commons 2.0)

-The first pasta on our list is conchiglie.
+The first pasta on our list of pasta names in Italian is conchiglie.
 In English, a conch is a type of spiral-shaped seashell, and that’s exactly where the name for this shell-shaped pasta comes from.
-In Italian, the word for ‘seashell’ is conchiglia.
+In Italian, the word for seashell is conchiglia.

 Hai fame?
 Hungry yet?
 Take a look at this delicious recipe featuring conchiglie.
 In this easy-to-follow recipe, the shell-shaped pasta is stuffed with buffalo mozzarella, fresh basil leaves and homemade tomato sauce – three pillars of Italian cuisine.